-Completion of all the requirements in the Intersegmental General Education Transfer Curriculum (IGETC) satisfies the lower division general education at California State University or University of California system without the need, after transfer, to take additional lower-division general education courses to satisfy campus general education requirements.
-IGETC may be an inappropriate option for some UC campus majors.
-Students must meet UC or CSU admission requirements in order to transfer.
+Completion of all the requirements in the Intersegmental General Education Transfer Curriculum (IGETC) satisfies the lower division general education at California State University or University of California system without the need, after transfer, to take additional lower-division general education courses to satisfy campus general

 The course requirements for all areas must be completed before the IGETC can be certified.
 All courses must be completed with grades of "C" or better ("C" minus grades are not allowed).
 Certification of IGETC is not automatic; certification must be requested from Admissions and Records at the time when the final COC transcript is sent to the transfer college/university.
-The first term that a course can be applied to this plan is indicated by the semester and year.
-For example, F00 indicates Fall 2000, which is the first term this course can be applied.